jfrog/frogbot/docs/templates/github-actions/README.md

 ## Using the Templates
 1. Use the templates below, depending on the tool used to download dependencies for you project, to create the workflow files.
-2. Only if the templates you're using include the `JF_INSTALL_DEPS_CMD` variable, make sure they include the correct command to download your project dependencies.
-For example, `npm i` or `nuget restore`.
-3. Push the workflow files to the `.github/workflow` directory at the root of your GitHub repository.
+2. Push the workflow files to the `.github/workflow` directory at the root of your GitHub repository.

 ## The Available Templates

 ### Pull Requests Scanning

 Create a file named `frogbot-scan-pull-request.yml` with the content of one of the following templates, depending on the